Trail: Usage

+In Australia, the term "track" can be used interchangeably with trail or walk, and can refer to anything from an improvized trial to an lightly paved footpath or walkway.

-In New Zealand, the terms track or walkway are used almost exclusively except when referring to cross-country skiing: "walkways vary enormously in nature, from short urban strolls, to moderate coastal locations, to challenging tramps [hikes] in the high country [mountains]".
+In New Zealand, the terms "track" or "walkway" are used almost exclusively except when referring to cross-country skiing: "walkways vary enormously in nature, from short urban strolls, to moderate coastal locations, to challenging tramps [hikes] in the high country [mountains]".
 Walkway is used similarly in St. John's, Newfoundland, Canada, where the "Grand Concourse", is an integrated walkway system.

-In the United Kingdom, the term trail is in common usage.
+In the United Kingdom, the term "trail" is in common usage.
 Longer distance walking routes, and government-promoted long-distance paths, collectively known as National Trails, are also frequently called ways as in the Pennine Way and South Downs Way.
 Generally, the term footpath is preferred for pedestrian routes, including long-distance trails, and is used for urban paths and sometimes in place of pavement.
 Track is used for wider paths (wide enough for vehicles), often used for hiking.
 The terms bridleway, byway, restricted byway are all recognised legal terms and to a greater or lesser extent in general usage.

 The increased popularity of mountain biking has led to a proliferation of mountain bike trails in many countries.
 Often these will be grouped to form larger complexes, known as trail centers.

 In the early years of the 20th century, the term auto trail was used for a marked highway route, and trail is now used to designate routes, including highway routes, designated for tourist interest like the Cabot Trail, Nova Scotia, Canada and the Quilt Trails in the US.
 The term trail has been used by developers and urban planners for a variety of modern paved roads, highways, and boulevards, in these countries, and some highways continue to be officially called a trail, such as the Susquehanna Trail in Pennsylvania, a designation that varies from a two-lane road to a four-lane freeway.
 An unusual use of the term is in the Canadian province of Alberta, which has multi-lane freeways called trails.